 For much of the rest of his life, Titian worked for Charles V's son, Philip II of Spain, and his later works are characterised by a free and assured style that led one of his pupils to say that he worked more with his fingers than his brush.
 He lived a long life, but died of the plague in 1576, and was interred in the Frari Basilica.

 As a portraitist, Titian is often compared to Rembrandt and Diego Velazquez.
 It is said that his portraits prefigured the internal life and depth of the former, and the clarity and certainty of the later.
 Titian knew paint like no other, not sketching, but working, and reworking, the paint directly on the canvas, with surety of colour mixing and brushwork that was second to none.
 His bold use of colour has influenced countless artists that followed him, not just immediately afterwards, but well into the 20th and 21st Centuries.
 His composition was also very influential on artists throughout the 16th-18th Centuries, and has been widely studied since.
 Without a doubt, Titian belongs among the top-tier Renaissance artists, and his name has become synonymous with the best of the Renaissance Art.
-Along with Leonardo da Vinci, Michelangelo, Shakespeare, and a small band of contemporaries, Titian become the center of a movement of artists that has permanently enriched western culture.
+Along with Leonardo da Vinci, Michelangelo, Donatello, Shakespeare, and a small band of contemporaries, Titian become the center of a movement of artists that has permanently enriched western culture.